maxemail/api-php/README.md

 Maxemail JSON Client
 ====================

-Self contained JSON client in PHP for simplifying access to the Maxemail API
+Self-contained client in PHP for simplifying access to the Maxemail API

 Usage Example
 -------------